 Short History of Snowshoe Mountain West Virginia

 Snowshoe Mountain West Virginia first opened in 1974, when some developers came together to convert a logged forest into a ski resort.
 To take advantage of the elevation of 4,848 feet, the developers built the ‘base’ at the top.
 Those days the resort had only a few battered lodges.
-From then, Snowshoe has grown to a complex ski resort full of restaurants, hotel, lodges, shops, and extensive ski area.
+Since then, Snowshoe has grown into a complex ski resort full of restaurants, condos, lodges, shops, and an extensive ski area.
 Most of the developments were realized after it was acquired in 1995 by Intrawest, a Canadian resort developer.